 The security of FrodoKEM is supported both by security reductions and by analysis of the best known cryptanalytic attacks.
+A summary of the bit-security estimates based on these two methodologies is shown in Table 2.

 5.1 Security reductions